Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Null Geodesics and Shadow

 For circular geodesics, it is known that $ \dot{r} = \ddot{r}=0 $.
 Choosing $M=1$ makes the coordinate $x$, introduced in eq.(\ref{eq:dimensionless_metric}), equivalent to radial coordinate $r$.
 However, to avoid confusion we will use $x$ in the following sections when discussing equations specific to the generalised Hayward metric.
 Hence, from eq.(\ref{eq:p_r}) and its derivative, we get the following set of equations,

 solving which enables us to determine the photon sphere radius $ x_{\rm{ph}} $ and the corresponding impact parameter $b $.
-The critical orbits are unstable if $ \dddot{r}>0 $ and stable if $ \dddot{r}<0 $.
+The critical orbits are unstable if $ \dddot{x}>0 $ and stable if $ \dddot{x}<0 $.
 Note that the unstable null circular orbits are the photon spheres and the stable null circular orbits are known as anti-photon spheres.
-The shadow caste by these circular null geodesics as observed by an observer located at $ x_{o} $ is given as